sdwr/linkback/README.md

 run DB migrations in backend with node ace migration:run

-check that server isn't running already in headless w

-  ss -tuln | grep 3333

-run server in background with
+run frontend with

-  nohup node ace serve --watch &

-build FE with

   npm run build

-run FE in backgroun with

-  nohup npm run serve &
+  npm run serve

+and backend with

+  node ace serve --watch

+## To run FE and BE in the background, so they stay open when SSH closes

+open a new screen with

+  screen

+run the command to start the process then detach from the screen with

+  ctrl+A, then D

+to see all running screens

+  screen -ls

+reattaching to restart a process

+  screen -r <Screen #>